khoai23/exam_builder/data/lessons/warfare.md

 ##### {History} Boo.
 I want muskets and artillery.
 Lot of them.
 ###### Head to [Napoleonic Warfare](learn?key=napoleonic_warfare) section.

+### WW2

+One of the Werhmarcht general that is largely undervalued in media was Walter Model.
+It's clear that his Nazi membership was just the formality he needed to be where he wanted to be; and his capability to use ad-hoc elements to temporary stem disasters is second to none in the period.
+Maybe

+Eastern front:
+- A [good read](https://bigserge.substack.com/p/mechanized-stalinism) for not only post-Bagration ops but also how Warsaw Pact so easily formed in traditionally anti-Communist East.
+Also why Soviet watched Warsaw burn, they just got beat quite badly right next to the river.

 ### Current Russian-Ukraine War
 Fundamentally, the Russian had no choice if they want to live securely - Ukraine was an important march of it for the vast majority of its imperial existence, and unlike the Chinese they do not have the weight of 1+ billion populace to fall upon.
 Facing a larger and more resourceful alliance of US+NATO, with its population entering the same issue of decadence and declining core population, it has to make sure its allies function properly as buffer zone, or else.
 See their concept of [Total War](https://simplicius76.substack.com/p/in-the-spirit-of-russian-total-war).